-That the Housing Management Consultative Committee recommends to the Cabinet Member for Housing:
+That the Cabinet Member for Housing approves:

 (1) That the Council moves towards a preventative approach to managing major adaptations demand proactively rather than as a response to a request for a Community Care Assessment.

 - That the council improves and simplifies the assessment and delivery of major adaptations (over £1,000) by focusing all assessment, recommendation and service delivery of major adaptations within the Housing Adaptations Service. - (3) That capital and staff resources are realigned to this effect (as outlined in 3.11 below).